wouterbulten/slacjs/README.md

 `gulp mobile-setup`

 This builds a mobile version of the project and adds all plugins and platforms as defined in `config.js`.
-Make sure that you run this command from the main project directory.gulpgul
+Make sure that you run this command from the main project directory.

 ## Running SLACjs locally